Tasmanian Symphony Orchestra Foundation Ltd

 The Strategies to achieve the above goals are:

-- Continue to identify potential major donors and people making bequests
+- Develop and deliver research to identify potential major donors

-- Strengthen engagement with pledged and potential donors and people making bequests
+- Strengthen engagement with pledged and potential donors and with TSO stakeholders

 - Develop and implement an annual communications plan, working closely with the TSO